For Working Mothers

 Let's change that.

 The mental load doesn't announce itself.
-It just grows — until there's no room left for you.
+It just grows.
+There's no room left for you.
 No space to stop, breathe, or remember who you are outside of it all.
 Momtoring is that space.
 Where the noise gets quiet, and you start living like the author of your own life.

 "The dream isn't having it all.
 It's a moment of stillness."